 On February 28, 2020, we completed the sale of our coffee, tea and extract solutions business, S. & D. Coffee, Inc. ("S&D") for consideration of \$405.0 million paid at closing in cash, with customary post-closing working capital adjustments, which were resolved in June 2020 by payment of 1.5 million from the Company to the purchasers of S&D. As a result of this transaction representing a strategic shift in our operations, the Company has reclassified the financial results of our discontinued operations to net income from discontinued operations, net of income taxes in the Consolidated Statements of Operations for the years ended December 28, 2019 and December 29, 2018.
-The assets and liabilities associated with S&D have been reflected as current and long-term assets and liabilities of discontinued operations in the Consolidated Statements of Cash Flows for the years ended December 28, 2019.
-Cash flows from our discontinued operations are presented in the Consolidated Statements of Cash Flows for the years ended December 28, 2019 and December 28, 2019 and December 28, 2019 and December 28, 2019.
+The assets and liabilities associated with S&D have been reflected as current and long-term assets and liabilities of discontinued operations in the Consolidated Balance Sheet as of December 28, 2019.
 Cash flows from our discontinued operations are presented in the Consolidated Statements of Cash Flows for the years ended December 28, 2019 and December 29, 2018.
 The Notes to the Consolidated Financial Statements are presented on a continuing operations basis unless otherwise noted.

 In July 2017, we entered into a Share Purchase Agreement with Refresco Group B.V., a Dutch company ("Refresco"), pursuant to which we sold to Refresco, on January 30, 2018, our carbonated soft drinks and juice businesses and our Royal Crown International finished goods export business (collectively, the "Traditional Business" and such transaction, the "Traditional Business Divestiture").
 The Traditional Business Divestiture was structured as a sale of the assets of our Canadian business and a sale of the stock of the operating subsidiaries engaged in the Traditional Business in the other jurisdictions after we completed an internal reorganization.
 The aggregate deal consideration was \$1.25 billion, paid at closing in cash, with customary post-closing adjustments resolved in December 2018 by the payment of 7.9 million from the Company to Refresco.
-The sale of the Traditional Business is presented a strategic shift and had a major effect on our operations and, therefore, the Traditional Business is presented herein as discontinued operations.
+The sale of the Traditional Business represented a strategic shift and had a major effect on our operations and, therefore, the Traditional Business is presented herein as discontinued operations.
 The Traditional Business excludes our North America and Rest of World reporting segments, and our Cott Beverages LLC business.